Mean-Variance Efficient Reinforcement Learning with Applications to Dynamic Financial Investment: Preliminaries of economic and financial theory

 \subsection{MV portfolio and MVRL}

-Traditional portfolio theory have attempted to maximize the expected quadratic utility function by providing MV portfolios.
-This is because MV portfolio is easier to interpret than EQUM, and we can obtain a solution by quadratic programming.
+Traditional portfolio theory has attempted to maximize the expected quadratic utility function by providing MV portfolios.
+This is because MV portfolio is easier to interpret than EQUMRL, and we can obtain a solution by quadratic programming.
 One of the main goals of MVRL methods is also to construct MV portfolio under a dynamic environment \citep{Tamar2012}.
 However, we conjecture that there are three significant differences between them.
-First, unlike static problem, MVRL suffers computational difficulties.
+First, unlike static problems, MVRL suffers computational difficulties.
 Second, while static problem solves quadratic programming given the expected reward and variance, MVRL methods simultaneously estimate these values and solve the constrained problem.
-Third, while static MV portfolios gives us an exact solution of the constrained problem, MVRL often relaxes the constrained problem by penalized method, which causes approximation errors.
+Third, while static MV portfolios give us an exact solution to the constrained problem, MVRL often relaxes the constrained problem by penalized method, which causes approximation errors.
 In particular, for the second and third points, the difference in how to handle the estimators of expected reward and variance is essential.